How to pitch to investors: insider tips to get funded

-Founder frustrations are high in August: You want to drive your business forward but with your customers, investors and team members off holidaying, things may not move as quickly as you’d like.
+Founder frustrations are high in the summer months: You want to drive your business forward but with your customers, investors and team members off holidaying, things may not move as quickly as you’d like.

 This can be even more frustrating when you’re fundraising, where closing a round in a timely fashion can sometimes be the difference between getting to the next stage or closing up shop.